gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-session-cache.md

 }
 ```

-### Step 3: Accessing and Displaying Session Data from the Front End
+### 3: Accessing and Displaying Session Data from the Front End
 The front end web application accesses the back end REST API using standard GET and POST HTTP methods.
 See `frontend/src/sessionService.js`

 ```javascript